 The Bebb Cabin, built in 1799, was the birthplace and boyhood home of William Bebb.
 Mr. Bebb was Ohio's 19th Governor.
 The cabin is one of six authentic log structures that were relocated to Governor Bebb MetroPark to form a representation of an early 19th century Pioneer Village.

 2070 Woodsdale Rd., Trenton, OH 45067

 Christian Augspurger, leader of the Amish-Mennonite settlement in the river valley, built the original home at the Chrisholm Historic Farmstead.
-A fire destroyed the home in 1873.
-In 1874, Christian's son, Samuel Augspurger, built the brick farmhouse that is presently on the Farmstead.
+A fire destroyed this home in 1873.
+The year following the fire (1874), Christian's son, Samuel Augspurger, built the brick farmhouse that is presently on the Farmstead.
 The Augspurger House is open during scheduled programs and for special events.

 Indian Creek MetroPark